What's New!

 Belisarius retook Rome, but without enough troops and supplies he was unable to conclude

 the war.
-Justinian replaced Belisarius with Narses who eventually in 555 was able to defeat the Ostrogoths
+Justinian replaced him with Narses who eventually in 555 was able to defeat the Ostrogoths

 and to restore the imperial rule over the whole of Italy.

 (left) SS.
-Cosma e Damiano; (right) detail of the apse mosaic portraying St Peter, St Cosma and St Theodore
+Cosma e Damiano; (right) detail of the apse mosaic portraying St. Peter, St. Cosmas and St. Theodore

 During the Ostrogothic rule some buildings of the Roman Forum were converted into churches: